rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 ## **3.Brand design (logo, colours, labels, packaging & stationery)**

 The Sprinkle **brand** **design** was a central part of the product development process and something we spent a lot of time on refining.
 What started as a rough idea quickly transformed into a vibrant brand with its own distinct personality.
-The **brand name** itself - ‘Sprinkle’ - was chosen because it’s catchy, memorable and short.
-It embodied the product and central brand message - that cooking with spices is easy - it only requires a sprinkle.
+The **brand name** itself - ‘Sprinkle’ - was chosen because it’s catchy, memorable and embodied the product and central brand message - that cooking with spices is easy - it only requires a little sprinkle.

 We wanted to create a fun, engaging and user-friendly spice brand (in contrast to the trite, tired and uninspiring spice and condiments brands out there) that people would enjoy using daily in their kitchen.